ANIFASUMBA/ReactTutorial1/README.md

 This is my first project using REACT as a language.
-I am loving React as I use it to create user interfaces
+I am loving React as I use it to create user interfaces.